AvinZarlez/DanceTogether/README.md

-# \#DanceTogether #
+﻿# \#DanceTogether #

 ## About The Game: ##

 \#DanceTogether is game about expressing music through dance.

 ### What is \#DanceTogether? ###

-Each round, you and **one** other player are listening to the same song.
+Each round, only you and **one** other player are listening to the same song.

 No talking.
 No hand gestures.
-No commmincation *of any kind*, except for Dance.
+No communication *of any kind*, except for Dance.

 Find your dance partner.

 ### Requirements: ###

 - 4 to 9 players (even numbers recommended)
-- A "dance floor" large enough for everyone to dance simutaniously
+- A "dance floor" large enough for everyone to dance simultaneously
 - Each player has their own device **with headphones**.

 ### How to set up the game: ###

 Have each player make sure their devices are all on *the same* WiFi network.

-**NOTE:** Peer to peer commications have to be enabled on the network.
+**NOTE:** Peer to peer communication have to be enabled on the network.
 This may not work on some public WiFi network.

 Start the game and choose "Find Other Players"